vionwinnie/SOD_Evaluation_Metrics/README.md

 **A more complete python version (GPU) of the fast evaluation for salient object detection (with S-measure, Fbw measure, MAE, max/mean/adaptive F-measure, max/mean/adaptive E-measure, PRcurve and F-measure curve)**

 - A fork from zyjwuyan's repo

-**Main Contribution**
+## Main Contribution
-- adding IOU and Relax F-measure
+-- adding IOU and Relax F-measure
-- reorganize directory per dataset
+-- reorganize directory per dataset
-- enable dynamic query and storage of results with sqlite
+-- enable dynamic query and storage of results with sqlite

 ## Data Storage
 - The source files should be orginized as follows: